Interviewees: Francesca Klack and Riccardo Novelli - LCE Sustainability Experts

 1. How would you describe LCE’s mission and what is your role in project EFFECTIVE?

 The mission of Life Cycle Engineering (LCE) is to support companies and organisations in improving and communicating their environmental, social and economic sustainability.
-From the early nineties, our core business has been to provide highly qualified consultancy services, through our interdisciplinary team consisting of experienced engineers, environmental scientists, architects, chemists and biologists.
+From the early nineties, our core business has been to provide highly qualified consultancy services, through our interdisciplinary team consisting of experienced engineers, environmental scientists,

 LCE is a Partner of EFFECTIVE with the aim of developing the eco-design measures for carpet, garment solutions and packaging film as well as evaluating the overall sustainability performance of the new biobased materials realized in this project through Life Cycle Assessment (LCA), Life Cycle Costing (LCC) and Social LCA (S-LCA).